xuenanmi/LassoPeptide_Folding/README.md

 - `optimize_cluster_number_by_silhouette_analysis.py`: Optimize the cluster number used for performing k-means clustering on VAE latent space of all pathways.
 - `plot_pathways_on_latent_space.py`: Visualize the clustering results of all pathways on VAE latent space and plot train-validation loss of VAE model.

+## Dependency
+To set up the environment for this project, use the provided `environment.yml` file.
+This file contains all necessary dependencies.

 ## Authors

 - **Xuenan Mi** - [xmi4@illinois.edu](mailto:xmi4@illinois.edu)